allen880117/Simulated-Quantum-Annealing/README.md

     ./<vivado_project>.runs/impl_1/<design>_wrapper.bit
     ```

-    Remember to rename the two files to have same prefix.
+    Remember to rename the two files to have the same prefix.

     ```text
     SQA.hwh